Tips for Cleaning Your AC System

 2. Clean the Outside

 Then turn on the vacuum to cautiously clean the metallic fins.
-These parts are also called as condenser coils and divert heat away from your unit.
+These components are also called condenser coils and move heat away from your equipment.

-You need to be considerate of these delicate coils.
-Misshapen or crushed fins can influence efficiency.
+You need to be considerate of these fine coils.
+Warped or crushed fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to adjust bent fins.
-You can also buy a fin comb from an appliance parts store.
-A pro from Custom Air Systems Inc should take care of extensive damage.
+Use a butter knife to straighten bent fins.
+You can also use a fin comb from an appliance part store.
+A pro from Custom Air Systems Inc should fix large amounts of damage.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard litter.
-Then clean the inside of the unit with a wet cloth.
+After taking out the fan, pull out leaves and other yard rubbish.
+Then wipe the inside of the unit with a wet sponge.

 The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to clean the fins, showering water from the inside out.
+Use slight pressure from a hose nozzle to clean the fins, spraying water from the inside out.
 Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not working like it should, give us a call at 772-247-2283.
+It’s safe to restore power and turn your air conditioner back on.
+If it’s not running properly, reach out to us a call at 772-247-2283.

 Related: Air Conditioner Service: Pay a Little Now, Save Later